 Company, 192nd, which had lost its tanks after a

 bridge had been destroyed before they had

-would have a rough time of it here, and were
+rough time of it here, and were having kind

-having kind of a rough time too.
-But
+of a rough time too.
+But you can't say

 Both tank battalions held a line along the Balanga-Cardre Road-Banobano Road, so that other units could withdraw which was completed by midnight.
 They held the line until the night of the 26th/27th when they withdrew and formed a new defensive line roughly along the Pilar-Bagac Road.

 At about 9:45 A.M., a Filipino civilian came down the road and warned the tankers that a Japanese force was on its way.
 The tanks, with four SPMs opened up on the Japanese when they appeared.
 The fighting lasted 45 minutes when the Japanese withdrew having suffered 50 percent casualties.
 This action prevented the Japanese from overrunning the new defensive line which was still being formed.